Last updated on November 26th, 2018

 Preheat the oven to 425 degrees F and bring a kettle of water to a boil.

-Pour the two cans of condensed milk into a heatproof 8- or 9-inch square glass casserole dish and sprinkle the sea salt on top.
-Cover with foil and place into a heatproof 9-by 13-inch casserole dish.
+Pour the two cans of condensed milk into a heatproof 8- or 9-inch glass casserole dish or pie pan and sprinkle the sea salt on top.
+Cover with foil and place into a heatproof 9-by 13-inch casserole dish or roasting pan.
 Pour hot water from the kettle into the larger dish until it reaches halfway up the sides of the foil-covered dish.

 Make the pudding layer as the caramel cooks and refrigerate.

 Pour the caramel into the cooled crust and top with the cooled pudding.
 Refrigerate overnight.

 Before serving, whip the cream and powdered sugar together with an electric hand mixer or stand mixer fitted with the whisk attachment, and top the pie in fluffy peaks.